A student sosciety - lead project based at the University of Edinburgh focusing on the development of Hyperloop.

 I found it very difficult to find detailed coronavirus information per area.

 The NCovTrack website aimed to become the most detailed vaccine and COVID-19 Dashboard by providing detailed statistics of these statistics in provisional and county-wise level by country around the world by automatically fetching the data from governmental and health department bodies of each country.
 Since the beginning of the development, the website underwent multiple re-innovations including code refactoring, improving the UX & UI design, and adding more data.
 Since the website became live on the 24th of May 2020 under the name of Covid19LiveSpread, the website received over 30M total visits!

 So, I started developing the website on the 6th of May 2020.
-While working on it, I had 0 experience with using modern front-end and back-end technologies such as node.js, express.js and mongoDB, but given the unlimited resources the web has nowadays, I was able to learn everything I needed to create the website from scratch.
+While working on it, I had 0 experience with using modern front-end and back-end technologies such as node.js, express.js, and MongoDB, but given the unlimited resources the web has nowadays, I was able to learn everything I needed to create the website from scratch.
 After pulling entire days of work with some sleepless nights, I finished the website within 3 weeks.
 People in my network gave me support for the website and the department of the School of Informatics of the University of Edinburgh featured the project.

 The website has been featured in top newspapers in Greece, including in.gr, as well as speaking to multiple Greek TV channels about the project, as well as in Texas.
-Interviews have been uploaded in my personal YouTube channel.
+Interviews have been uploaded to my personal YouTube channel.
 The website was even used briefly by a News Media company for reporting the vaccination statistics in California.